Last revised: 10/1/2019

 - Opting-Out of our data tracking and personalized advertising services

-You may opt-out of Deloitte Digital’s data tracking and Personalized Advertising in web browsers, mobile apps, and across linked devices by following the instructions below.
+You may opt-out of Deloitte Digital’s data tracking and Personalized Advertising in web browsers, mobile devices, and across linked devices by following the instructions below.

-Please note that mobile apps and web browsers operate with different identifiers, even though they may be used on the same device, and different web browsers on the same computer have independent identifiers.
+Please note that mobile devices and web browsers operate with different identifiers, and different web browsers on the same device have independent identifiers.
 Accordingly, the opt-out will apply only to the specific browser or mobile device from which you opt-out (and to certain data collected or used on linked devices, as discussed below under “Opt-out of Cross-Device Linking”), and you will need to opt-out separately on all of your browsers and mobile devices.
 If you delete or reset your cookies or mobile identifiers, change browsers, or use a different device, any opt-out cookie or tool may no longer work, and you will need to opt-out again.

 - Web Browser Opt-Out.
 To opt-out of Deloitte Digital’s data tracking and Personalized Advertising on your current web browser, please click here: privacy.xspadvertising.com/opt/out.